fondemen/vagrant-kubernetes/README.md

 kubectl get pods
 ```

-Created nodes are k8s01 (master), k8s02, k8s03 and so on (depends on [NODES](#nodes) and [PREFIX](#prefix) variables).
+Created nodes are k8s01 (master), k8s02 and so on (depends on [NODES](#nodes) and [PREFIX](#prefix) variables).
 Kubernetes Dashboard with admin rigths is available at http://192.168.60.100:8001/

 Cluster can merly be stopped by issuing `vagrant halt` and later restarted with `vagrant up` (with same env vars!).

-[PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) are provisionned by [Heketi](https://github.com/heketi/heketi) / [GlusterFS](https://www.gluster.org/) using default storage class "glusterfs".
-A new disk is provisionned for each VM dedicated to storage at `~/VirtualBox\ VMs/k8s0X/gluster-k8s0X.vdi`.
-Key for Heketi to communicate with worker nodes is generated on the fly.
+[PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) are provisionned by [NFS](https://microk8s.io/docs/nfs) using default storage class "nfs-csi".
+Actual storage is located on the first VM (k8s01) on /srv/nfs.
 Check other branches to chage storage provider.

 [Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/) are served by [Traefik](https://docs.traefik.io/providers/kubernetes-ingress/) on port 80.
 The traefik dashboard is available at http://192.168.60.100:9000/.

-Special thanks to [MM.
-Meyer and Schmuck](https://github.com/MeyerHerve/Projet3A-Kubernetes) for the installation procedure...

 ## Testing

-Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/gluster/nginx-test-file.yml`.
-Within the next minute, you should find a [`nginx.local/` router](http://192.168.60.100/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.60.100/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.60.100` should return a 403 (as no file exists to be served).
+Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/microk8s/nginx-test-file.yml`.
+Within the next minute, you should find a [`nginx.local/` router](http://192.168.60.100:9000/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.60.100:9000/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.60.100` should return a 403 (as no file exists to be served).

-To load a file, `sudo su -` to get root access, list gluster volumes with `gluster volume list` : one volume should show up (the one created by the persistent volume claim).
-You can find the exact volume name with `kubectl get pv $(kubectl get pvc test-gluster-pvc -o jsonpath='{.spec.volumeName}') -o jsonpath='{.spec.glusterfs.path}'`.
-Create a directory (e.g. `mkdir nginx-data`), and mount that volume with `mount -t glusterfs k8s01:/[volume name] nginx-data`.
-Add an `index.html` file to `nginx-data` and then `curl -H 'Host: nginx.local' 192.168.60.100` should serve you that file.
+To load a file, `mkdir nginx-data; sudo mount -t nfs 192.168.60.100:/srv/nfs/$(kubectl get pvc test-pvc -o jsonpath='{.spec.volumeName}') nginx-data` to mount the NFS volume.
+Add an `index.html` file to `nginx-data`, unmount the volume by running `sudo umount nginx-data` and then `curl -H 'Host: nginx.local' 192.168.60.100` should serve you that file.

 ## Remote access

-To use [kubectl](https://kubernetes.io/fr/docs/reference/kubectl/overview/) directly from the host machine, do `vagrant ssh -c 'cat ~/.kube/config' > kubeconfig; export KUBECONFIG="$PWD/kubeconfig"`.
-Note that the exported config supplies full admin rights to the cluster.

 Dashboards ([Kubernetes](#k8s_db_port) and [Traefik](#traefik_db_port)) can be exposed *unsecured* on the host machine by setting the EXPOSE_DB_PORTS env var to true *before* firing up the `vagrant up` or another `vagrant provision` in case the cluster already exists.